Efficient Mesh Optimization Using the Gradient Flow of the Mean Volume: GETMe smoothing for hybrid meshes

+Therefore, we also have Since $\Psi$ preserves singularities, $\vol|_N$ is also a Lyapunov function for $D(\pi)(\Psi(\nabla \vol))$.
+The theorem follows from Lemma \ref{lem:lyapunov}. \end{proof}

-We are interested in the normalization $\Psi(X)$ of $X$, because $\Psi(X)$ is a scaling invariant vector field if $X$ is quadratic homogeneous.
+We are interested in the normalization $\Psi(\nabla \vol)$ of $\nabla \vol$, because it is a scaling invariant vector field.
 One can also ask about the dynamic behavior of normalizations given by division of other powers of the norm and coordinate-wise normalizations.
 We expect them to have the same qualitative behavior.
 In the case of simply dividing by the norm of $X$, this dynamical behavior is described in Thom's gradient conjecture \cite{KMP}.
+The above theorem also shows that the flow of the vector fields $D(\pi)(\nabla\vol)$ and $D(\pi)(\Psi(\nabla\vol))$ optimize the quality measure $q=\vol\circ \pi$.
+See \cite{VartziotisHimpel2013b} how one can turn this observation into an efficient and global optimization-based smoothing method.

-Theorem~\ref{ThmGradientFlowEnd} suggests that $X$ and $\Psi(X)$ are topologically equivalent, that is, there is a homeomorphism $N \to N$ carrying trajectories to trajectories and preserving the direction of increasing time.
-In addition, the singularities of $X$ and $\Psi(X)$ are the same.
-For our purpose it is sufficient, that $X$ and $\Psi(X)$ have the same qualitative behavior as described Theorem~\ref{ThmGradientFlowEnd}.
-Therefore, we only need to analyze the flow of $X$.
-For a function $f \co M \to \R$ we let $\nabla_{j} f \coloneqq (\partial_{p_{j1}}f,\partial_{p_{j2}}f,\partial_{p_{j2}}f)$ be the gradient of $f$ with respect to $p_j$ only.
-We leave the straight-forward proof of the following result to the reader.
+The vector fields $D(\pi)(\nabla\vol)$ and $D(\pi)(\Psi\nabla\vol)$ therefore have the same singularities and qualitative behavior as described Theorem~\ref{ThmGradientFlowEnd}.
+This suggests that the two vector fields are topologically equivalent, that is, there is a homeomorphism $N \to N$ carrying trajectories to trajectories and preserving the direction of increasing time.
+However, we do not see, how to prove such a strong result.
+Since the kernel of $D(\pi)_{x} \co \R^{3n} \to T_{x} N$ consists of the radial vectors, that is, vectors of the form $\lambda x$, the singularities of these vector fields have the following characterization in terms of $\vol$.